Kirtimaanwani/Travel-package-purchase-prediction/README.md

 travel packages are of high importance for tourism organizations.

-The goal is to predict whether the customer will purchase the travel or not.
+The goal is to predict whether the customer will purchase the travel package or not.